 Legal Advice for “Bankruptcy Costs” — 85 results

-Written by attorney Dorothy G Bunce, almost 3 years ago.
+Written by attorney Dorothy G Bunce, about 3 years ago.

 Because credit scoring is based on ratios, there is no exact answer to this question.
 In the worst case scenario, a bankruptcy can drop a credit score by as much as 150 points.
 A... more